developer22-university/naivebayes-Classifier/README.md

 # naivebayes-Classifier
+Classifies positive and negative English reviews by using reviews.json file, working on large datset.

+#NOTE:
-Classifies positive and negative English reviews by using reviews.json file REVIEWS .JSON FILE IS VERY BIG IN SIZE couldn't upload even after compressing.
+ by using reviews.json file
+ REVIEWS .JSON FILE IS VERY BIG IN SIZE couldn't upload totally even after compressing.